funkadelic/ha-acwd/INSTALLATION.md

 2. **Ongoing Automatic Import**: Every hour, the integration automatically imports **today's partial hourly data** (whatever ACWD has available, typically with a 3-4 hour delay)
 3. **Energy Dashboard Integration**: The hourly data appears in the Energy Dashboard, allowing you to see water usage broken down by hour
 4. **Long-term Storage**: Data is stored in Home Assistant's statistics database, separate from regular sensor states
-5. **Smart Duplicate Handling**: Re-importing the same hour automatically replaces the old value - no duplicates
+5. **Smart Duplicate Handling**: Re-importing the same hour automatically replaces the old value - no duplicates created
+6. **Cumulative Sum Tracking**: The integration correctly maintains cumulative water usage totals across day boundaries, ensuring accurate historical tracking

 **Example:** At 2 PM, you'll typically see today's data up to ~11 AM.
 The integration fetches updates every hour as more data becomes available.